 The best way to care for America’s parks is to ensure that young people have access to them and understand their role in stewarding these priceless resources.
-Unfortunately, the rich diversity of our nation’s population is not reflected in today’s park visitor demographics, and many families, especially those in under-served communities are not comfortable visiting parks.
+Unfortunately, the rich diversity of our nation’s population is not reflected in today’s park visitor demographics, and many families, especially those in under-served communities, are not comfortable visiting parks.

 Your Dollars Supported:

-That’s why we work every day to introduce kids to parks where they can learn, play and be inspired to become America’s strongest, most diverse generation of park stewards.
+That’s why we work every day to introduce kids to parks where they can learn, play, and be inspired to become America’s strongest, most diverse generation of park stewards.

-Through our Youth & Family programs, National Park Trust provides fully immersive park experiences, removing common obstacles including a lack of funding for transportation and educational resources.
+Through our Youth & Family programs, National Park Trust provides fully immersive park experiences, removing common obstacles, including a lack of funding for transportation and educational resources.
 We get kids to parks.

-These transformative experiences go beyond school curriculum — park experiences bring us close to ourselves and expand who we are and could possibly be.
+These transformative experiences go beyond the school curriculum — park experiences bring us close to ourselves and expand who we are and could possibly be.
 Together, we can redefine what it means to be a park steward.
-We can inspire the next generation of caretakers, advocates, stargazers, climbers, paddlers, naturalists, historians, scientists, educators and dreamers.
+We can inspire the next generation of caretakers, advocates, stargazers, climbers, paddlers, naturalists, historians, scientists, educators, and dreamers.

 We want everyone to experience the endless possibilities of our parks.

-Buddy Bison Programs
+Buddy Bison School Program